Robust Wideband Channel Estimation for mmWave Massive MIMO Systems With Beam Squint: Experiments

-Next we study the performance of the proposed algorithm under non-Gaussian noise, where the Gaussian mixture noise is adopted with two components as $(1-t)\cdot\mathcal{CN}(0, \sigma_1^2) + t\cdot\mathcal{CN}(0, \sigma_2^2)$.
+Next, we study the performance of wNOMP under non-Gaussian noise, where the Gaussian mixture noise is adopted with two components as $(1-t)\cdot\mathcal{CN}(0, \sigma_1^2) + t\cdot\mathcal{CN}(0, \sigma_2^2)$.
 We set $t=0.1, \sigma_2 = 10\sigma_1$ that the second component can be viewed as a pulse generator.
 We use wNOMP with $1<p<2$ for heavy-tailed noise.
-Note that $p < 1$ is not considered as the objective function because of nonconvexity.
-Fig. \ref{fig:CGGN} shows that the minimum $\ell_p$-norm criterion is superior to the widely-used MMSE criertion with a large range of $p$ from $1.1$ to $1.7$.
-To validate the effectiveness of grid refinement under the minimum $\ell_p$-norm criterion, we compare the performance using the minimum $\ell_p$-norm criterion ($p=1.5$) and using the mixed criterion (using $p=1.5$ IWLS and MMSE Newton's method).
+Note that $p < 1$ is not considered because of the nonconvexity of the objective function when $p < 1$.
+Fig. \ref{fig:CGGN} shows that the minimum $\ell_p$-norm criterion is superior to the widely-used MMSE criterion with a range of $p$ from $1.1$ to $1.5$.
+To validate the effectiveness of grid refinement under minimum $\ell_p$-norm criterion, we compare the performances using minimum $\ell_p$-norm criterion ($p=1.1$) and using the mixed criterion (using $p=1.1$ IWLS and MMSE Newton's method).
 It turns out that the former outperforms the latter which proves the effectiveness of Newton's method under the minimum $\ell_p$-norm criterion.
+As for the selection of $p$, since the Gaussian mixture noise used here contains an impulsive tail and can be better captured by CGGN with a heavier tail, the performance of wNOMP is better when $p$ takes a smaller value.
+In experiments, we have also observed that smaller $p$ averagely takes more iterations to converge due to the optimization property of $\ell_p$-norm.

+The complexity results of these methods are presented in Table \ref{table:complexity}.
+From Table \ref{table:complexity}, it can be noticed that the cyclic refinement introduces an extra complexity by $\mathcal{O}(M_sM_vM_hT^2LR_c)$.
+If we restrict $R_c$ to a small value, e.g., $R_c \leq 5$ (we observe that $R_c = 3$ already works well enough experimentally), the extra computational burden can be ignored since the number of paths $L$ is usually small in mmWave communication systems.